Diplomatic history of World War II: Threatening Poland

 Poland had few friends in the international arena.
 Two critical developments caught Poland by surprise.
 At the end of March 1939 Britain and France announced that if Germany invaded Poland they would declare war.
 In terms of helping Poland militarily in an actual war, everyone realized very little could be done because the British and French military thought that if Germany invaded "Polish resistance would collapse in the early stages of fighting."
 Neither "was thinking of any major offensive action in the West."
 Their hope was that the threat of a two-front war would deter Germany.
 Hitler believed that Britain and France were bluffing, but he handled the Soviet problem in late August, by an alliance agreement with Stalin, which included secret provisions to partition Poland—and indeed divide up much of eastern Europe.
 The British and French offer was not a bluff—they did indeed declare war on Germany when it invaded Poland on 1 September, but neither was in a position to provide serious help.

 Poland had a million-man army, but fell far short in terms of leadership, training, and equipment.
 The Polish military budget was about 2% of Germany's; its commanding general, Marshal Smigly-Rydz was not well prepared for the challenge.
-The Soviet Red Army then invaded Poland without a formal declaration of war on 17 September 1939, immediately after the undeclared war between the Soviet Union and the Japan at the Battles of Khalkhin Gol (Nomonhan) in the Far East had ended.
+The Soviet Red Army then invaded Poland without a formal declaration of war on 17 September 1939, immediately after the undeclared war between the Soviet Union and Japan at the Battles of Khalkhin Gol (Nomonhan) in the Far East had ended.
 Poland was then partitioned between Germany and the Soviet Union.

 During the war, Nazi Germany cultivated relationships with fascist and extreme right groups in neutral and Allied-controlled territory such as the Ossewabrandwag, an Afrikaner paramilitary organisation based on the Nazi Party.